An Old Blanket Gets a New Life – Felting Pure Wool

 I wasn’t concerned about shrinking the blanket, because my intention was to use it as a throw on the sofa, so I actually wanted it smaller.

-And shrink, it did.
+And, it did shrink some.
 It began at 65″ x 81″, and is now 60″ x 75″.
 I will do it again because it’s not as soft as I think I’ll be able to get it, but for now, I love it!

-It’s important to note that if you want to try this, but your blanket has the silky-satiny material sewn to the ends, (that they often have), I would recommend taking this off, because it won’t shrink like the wool will and your blanket will end up looking puckered and strange.
+It’s important to note that if you want to try this, do it with a blanket that doesn’t have the silky-satiny material sewn to the ends, (that they sometimes have), because it won’t shrink like the wool will and your blanket will end up looking puckered and strange.
 I didn’t have to worry about this because my blanket was finished with a blanket stitch on the ends and no satin piece.

 Also, if you’re going to try this, please make sure you clear the lint trap in your dryer after each cycle.
 It was quite amazing how much loose fiber came off the blanket in the process.